nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 authors' word, or a named replicator's.

-Nobody has felt this yet, because nobody has built a record whose claims come with proofs the size of a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you take on faith, a result graded by what a stranger can rerun.
+Nobody has felt this yet, because nobody has built a record whose claims come with proofs with as few pieces as a Merkle path: priority as a receipt instead of a dispute, a citation as a pointer you can check instead of one you take on faith, a result graded by what a stranger can rerun.
 Those are predictions the formal result makes, and you can